srph/careflix/readme.md

 ## Care.tv
 Care.tv makes it really easy to enjoy movies or watch TV shows with the people you care about, no matter how far!

+Works for mobile, tablet, and desktop screens.
+Does not work with iOS at the moment.

 ## API Setup
 You will have to install these dependencies: [MySQL `5.7`](https://dev.mysql.com/downloads/mysql/5.7.html), [php `>=7.2`](https://thishosting.rocks/install-php-on-ubuntu/) along with [Composer](https://getcomposer.org/), and [ngrok](https://ngrok.com)